Tag Archives: Sarah Paulson

 It certainly didn’t help that the show annoyed me almost immediately.
 All thanks to the overly dramatic music which persisted throughout episode one.
 I found no need for the music to be as loud and constant as it was.
 Luckily, the episodes that followed aren’t as overtaken by the music.

-Ratched, the story of Mildred Ratched, a nurse at a mental institution who becomes jaded, bitter and monstrous to her patients opens quite well with some dark happenings.
-Besides Paulson’s performance and the great dialogue we get to enjoy as soon as we meet Ratched in episode one, I liked Finn Wittrock’s turn as the definitely disturbed Edmund Tolleson.
+Ratched, the story of Mildred Ratched, a nurse at a mental institution who becomes jaded, bitter and monstrous to her patients, opens quite well with some dark happenings.
+Besides Paulson’s performance and the great dialogue, we get to enjoy additional key highlights such as Finn Wittrock’s turn as the definitely disturbed Edmund Tolleson.

 Ratched (2020), Sharon Stone, Netflix